Reel SF

 … and Now, this wide view shows the Brocklebank at left, 1001 California Condominiums at right and the Fairmont rooftop from where the above window photo was taken.

 My, oh my … she takes his hand and leads him to the bed where she urges him to “Come and get it, cowboy”.
 This is it!
 Dreams come true!
-But hold on … a call comes over the intercom from the lobby from … wait for it … Charlotte’s husband!
+But hold on … a call from the lobby comes over the intercom from … wait for it … Charlotte’s husband!
 He’s on his way up!

 … and Now, here’s today’s match - the street view shows the Pacific Union Club with Grace Cathedral beyond it.